 Adherence to treatment

-91 percent of the study participants reported ongoing psychotherapy contributed to their recovery.
+Ninety-one percent of the study participants reported ongoing psychotherapy contributed to their recovery.
 Positive relationships with treatment team members like psychiatrists and therapists are indicative of success of treatment according to a study completed in 2016.

-All study participants showed normal or near normal functioning on problem solving verbal working memory and perceptual skills tests.
-Working memory, sustained attention and efficient visual perception are strong predictors of recovery, however cognitive deficits are a core symptom of schizophrenia according to a study published in 2018.
+All study participants showed normal or near-normal functioning on problem-solving verbal working memory and perceptual skills tests.
+Working memory, sustained attention, and efficient visual perception are strong predictors of recovery, however cognitive deficits are a core symptom of schizophrenia according to a study published in 2018.
 Adding cognitive remediation to treatment improved functioning, limited disability and improved quality of life.

 Access to care